 For a start, not a single high street mortgage company would touch me.
 I pitched, I presented, I met the personal relationship manager at my bank and I was turned down again and again.
 I tried a mortgage broker and even though I came to the market with a solid chunk of capital for a deposit (smart me had hung onto it after I sold my home in 2010), the answer was brutal: in a mortgage market of hundreds of lenders, there were only 2 companies that would consider me, and even one of those ended up backing out.

-All’s well that ends well and I finally got a company to lend me the money to purchase my place but the interest rate isn’t as good as it could be, the mortgage is ‘unregulated’ so I’m not as protected as I’d like and unless things shift on my work front or the mortgage front, I’m going to be in exactly the same boat in 2 years time when my fixed fee is up for renewal.
+All’s well that ends well and I finally got a company to lend me the money to purchase my place in Liverpool but the interest rate isn’t as good as it could be, the mortgage is ‘unregulated’ so I’m not as protected as I’d like and unless things shift on my work front or the mortgage front, I’m going to be in exactly the same boat in 2 years time when my fixed fee is up for renewal.